 Angel lives with his grandfather and his mother.
-At home, duties include making beds and running errands.
+He is responsible for making beds and running errands.
 His grandfather is sometimes employed as a laborer and his mother is sometimes employed as a teacher.
 There are 2 children in the family.

 Because of your sponsorship, Angel will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Angel lives on the plains of Morro Solar, home to approximately 9,200 residents.
 Typical houses are constructed of cement and have brick walls.
 The population is comprised of Mestizos and the most commonly spoken language is Spanish.

 The regional diet consists of maize, beans, chicken, fish, bread, cassava, plantains, rice, potatoes and goat.
 Common health problems in this area include colds, parasites, fungus infections, stomach infections, salmonella, typhoid and skin diseases.
 Most adults in Morro Solar work on plantations and earn the equivalent of $113 per month.
 This community has basic services but needs qualified teachers, employment opportunities and increased salaries.

 Your sponsorship allows the staff of De los Niños es el Reino Student Center to provide Angel with Bible teaching, hygiene instruction, recreational activities, field trips, academic support, school supplies, medicine and nutritious meals.
 The center staff will also provide lectures and evangelism for the parents or guardians of Angel.

 Sprawled along the southern Pacific Ocean, Peru is divided into three regions: the heavily populated coastal plain; the Andes Mountains, where cattle and agriculture predominate; and the humid eastern lowlands, inhabited by isolated Amerindian tribes.